 - Securing the supply chain.
 Most IT/security teams worry about the security of supply chains, as they should.
 Hackers have long used third parties as the entry point into larger, data-rich companies, and with all the companies connected along the supply chain, the risk grows greater.
 Now is the time to strengthen requirements.

 - Identity and access management.
 There has been an increase in the need to authenticate and verify employees working from home, to ensure they have access to the applications and systems they need to keep the business operating.

 - Efficiency and consolidation.
 With the effects of the pandemic on the economy, we will see a focus on efficiencies.
 The gap between operation and security teams will quickly shrink as organizations remove the lack of efficiency that causes risk where an exposure has been identified, but can’t be fixed using the same tool.
-The consolidation of tools that can both identify the risk and mitigate it, such as FortifyData, will become critical.
+The consolidation of cybersecurity tools that can both identify the risk and mitigate it, such as FortifyData, will become critical.

 - Patch management.
 The challenge of patch management is more difficult to do remotely even with the importance of doing so increasing.
 The pandemic has removed any justification for procrastinating.
 It is the time to come up with an improved and comprehensive patch management strategy.

 - Security awareness and cyber hygiene.
 Unfortunately, many companies have failed on this aspect, reluctant to spend dollars on training employees and establishing good habits.
 Now that employees are working remotely, the importance of both is undeniable.
 Expect these to include access management and security awareness.